RollingRabz/DE_TEST/03-data-engineering-skill-test/03-complex_data_transformation-test/README.md

 df = pd.read_sql(query, con=engine)
 ```

-This will get data from database using SQL query then perform transform process to get the required data.
+This will retrieve data from the database using an SQL query, then perform a transformation process to extract the required data.

-- Write the finished dataframe back to specific table in database
+- Write the finished DataFrame back to a specific table in the database.

 ```
 user_transaction.to_sql(name='user_transaction_amount', con=engine, if_exists='append', index=False)